 Safety Managers typically have a bachelor’s degree in occupational health and safety.
 They also have career experience in a health and safety role, generally at least five years.
 At the more senior levels, you may even need a master’s degree.
 Entry-level health and safety positions can give you some of the skills you need to recognize hazards, conduct safety tests, inspect workspaces and understand laws.

-The Certified Safety Manager is our foundational course and is the first step in beginning your professional level certifications.
+The Certified Safety Manager is our foundational course and is the first step in beginning your professional level certificates.
 While you need no prerequisites to take the course, you will likely draw on your previous knowledge and experience with workplace safety.
-You’ll build upon your CSM certification if you choose to certify at a higher level later on in your NASP training.
+You’ll build upon your CSM certificate if you choose to certify at a higher level later on in your NASP training.

 As part of the course, you will take a comprehensive online exam.
-You must score 80% to receive certification and will have two opportunities to pass each exam.
+You must score 80% to receive a certificate and will have two opportunities to pass each exam.
 A refresher course and exam will be required every three years.
-The cost of this recertification is $395.
+The cost of this certificate is $395.

 Certified Safety Manager Course Objectives

-Our Certified Safety Manager Certification will allow you to do the following:
+Our Certified Safety Manager certificate will allow you to do the following:

 - Maintain your knowledge of primary workplace safety topics and the Occupational Safety and Health Administration (OSHA) requirements.

 - Qualify yourself as a safety expert and manager.